-One of the things I love best about being part of my village is that whenever my friend Eleni is making anything; the whole family get involved and we are invited too.
-After the making there is usually some sort of tasting and the indispensable bar b q.
+One of the things I love best about being part of my village is that whenever my friends are making anything; the whole family get involved and we are invited too.
+After the making there is usually some sort of tasting and the indispensable barbq.
 Well it stands to reason doesn't it, if you have to light a fire in that heat, to make full use of it.